Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

-So what do you do?
+So, what do you do?
 How do you respond when someone criticizes your parenting?

 1. Remind yourself why you do what you do

 You’re reminded why you don’t feed your three-year-old dessert an hour before bed.
-You’re the one who has to deal with his crankiness the next morning, not them.
-Or why co-sleeping is best for you.
-Or making your own baby food.
+(You’re the one who has to deal with his crankiness the next morning, not them.)
+You know why co-sleeping is best for your baby, or that making your own baby food is important to you.

 2. Surround yourself with positive people

 Notice I didn’t say “people who agree with you.”
 Positive people are those who will support you and your decisions, no matter different.
-These folks are the ones who understand you’re doing the best.
+These folks are the ones who understand that you’re doing the best.